 Each of the materials has its own set of advantages and disadvantages, so the right crown material for you will depend on which teeth are being capped, how you want them to look esthetically, and how long you need them to last.

 Gold dental crowns and those made from other alloy metals tend to be much more durable.
-They have the added benefit of being biocompatible with teeth, which means the capped teeth shouldn’t cause any damage or wear to the teeth they bite against.
+They have the added benefit of being biocompatible with teeth, which means the capped teeth shouldn't cause any damage or wear to the teeth they bite against.
+A gold crown can last a lifetime if the patient does their homework of keeping it clean and healthy.

 The obvious drawback of any metal crown is the color.
 Many people simply don't want a gold- or silver-colored tooth on show, even if it is tucked away at the back.